Ramón Ortiz: 2010–2015

-He signed a minor league contract with the Los Angeles Dodgers prior to the 2010 season, with an invitation to spring training.
-After good performances in spring training games, Ortiz was added to the Dodgers Major League roster to start the season.
+Ortiz signed a minor-league contract with the Los Angeles Dodgers before the 2010 season, with an invitation to spring training.
+After good performances in spring training games, he was added to the Dodgers Major League roster to start the season.
 He picked up his first win since 2007 with a relief performance on May 1.
-On May 15, 2010, Ortiz started for the Dodgers against the San Diego Padres, his first major league start since May 26, 2007.
+On May 15, Ortiz started for the Dodgers against the San Diego Padres, his first major league start since 2007.
 He was designated for assignment on May 27, 2010, and on June 3, 2010, he was released.
-Ortiz then signed a minor league contract with the New York Mets on June 22, 2010.
+Ortiz signed a minor league contract with the New York Mets on June 22, 2010.
 He pitched well for the Mets' Triple A affiliate, posting a 3.94 ERA with 6.0 K/9 and 1.5 BB/9 in Buffalo but was later released.
 The Tampa Bay Rays then signed Ortiz and assigned him to Triple A Durham Bulls.
 He made 4 starts for Durham, and was 0–1 with a 6.35 ERA before being released.

 On April 10, 2011, the Chicago Cubs signed Ortiz to a minor league deal.
 He had his contract purchased by the Cubs on July 5, and appeared in 22 games for the Cubs going 1–2 with a 4.86 ERA.
 He was granted free agency on October 30, 2011.

 Ortiz signed a minor league contract with the San Francisco Giants on February 15, 2012.
-He also received an invitation to spring training, however he was released on March 26, 2012.
+He also received an invitation to spring training, but was released on March 26.
 Ortiz spent the 2012 season playing for the New York Yankees Triple-A affiliate Scranton/Wilkes-Barre Yankees.